EcoExtreML/STEMMUS_SCOPE/docs/run_model.md

 #

-> NOTE: The instructions below is meant for users who want to run the model.
-If you want to develop the model, see the documentation on `Contributing guide`.
+> NOTE: The instructions below are meant for users who want to run the model.
+If you want to add changes to the model, see the documentation on `Contributing guide`.

 ## Workflow of STEMMUS_SCOPE

-1. The model reads the forcing file associated with the specified location, e.g., `FI-Hyy_1996-2014_FLUXNET2015_Met.nc` from "ForcingPath" and extracts forcing variables in `.dat` format.
+1. The model reads the forcing file associated with the specified site/location, e.g., `FI-Hyy_1996-2014_FLUXNET2015_Met.nc` from "ForcingPath" and extracts forcing variables in `.dat` format.
 The `.dat` files are stored in the `InputPath` directory.
 In addition, the model reads the site information i.e.